UnitConversion/unitConversion/documents/idods/clientapi.rst

 	client.updateInventoryToInstall(3, 'ivu22g1c10d', 'IVU23')

-We should have in mind a rule that one install item can be linked to only one inventory items and vice versa.
+We should have in mind a rule that one install item can be linked to only one inventory item and vice versa.

 A shortcut
 +++++++++++++